ClayStack/claystack-docs/docs/cseth/oracle.md

-# csETH Oracle
+# Oracle

 The csETH oracle, developed by ClayStack after extensive research and development, is a highly efficient, decentralized, and secure solution.
 Its primary function is to ensure the timely and accurate updating of crucial information regarding the protocol's validator nodes and transferring data from the consensus layer to the main chain (execution layer).
 The oracle specifically handles the update of information such as validator balances and exchange rates.
 This update process occurs approximately every 24 hours.

 The oracle has been designed to be run by any user, even on low-end machines, making it a cost-effective option.
-Initially, the oracle will be operated exclusively by ClayStack.
-However, there are plans to open doors for external entities in the future, allowing for the whitelisting of oracle operators beyond the core ClayStack team members.
+Initially, the oracle will be a trusted list of whitelisted oracle operators.
+As the network grows the trusted network will be expanded and eventually the oracle will be fully decentralized.

 ![oracle](../images/oracle.png)